What is hydatid disease?

-Hunting dogs and pet dogs that roam can be a significant risk for hydatids.
-This is because there is a risk that, when hunting/roaming, they may come across a carcase of a dead animal and eat the offal.
+Hunting dogs and pet dogs that roam or scavenge can be at significant risk of hydatid infection.
+This is because there is a possibility they may come across the carcass of a dead, infected animal and consume the infected offal.

-Hunters should always do the right thing by the farmer who allows them onto the property by treating their dogs for hydatids, with a wormer that contains praziquantel, before they go onto the property.
-A further step that hunters can take to help further reduce the risk is to muzzle the dogs while they are hunting, as this would prevent scavenging.
+Hunters should always do the right thing by the farmer who allows them onto the property by treating their dogs for hydatids, before they go onto the property.
+An additional step that hunters can take to help further reduce the risk is to muzzle the dogs while they are hunting, as this can help prevent scavenging.

-Livestock farmers who allow hunters onto their property should always insist that the hunting dogs are treated for hydatids beforehand and it would be quite reasonable to also insist the dogs be effectively muzzled while on the farmer’s premise.
+Livestock farmers who allow hunters onto their property should always insist that the hunting dogs entering their premise have been treated for hydatids prior to entry.
+It would be quite reasonable to also insist the dogs be effectively muzzled while on the farmer’s premise.

-Pet dogs that are allowed to roam are a major problem for livestock farmers.
-Not only can roaming dogs create a biosecurity risk or increase the risk of hydatids and other diseases spread by scavenging dogs and the risk of attacks on livestock, which can have negative economic and welfare consequences for the farmer.
+Dogs that can roam are a major problem for livestock farmers.
+Not only can roaming dogs create a biosecurity risk or increase the risk of hydatids, these dogs can also engage in attacks on livestock, which can have negative economic and welfare consequences for the farmer.
 Livestock farmers have the right to kill any dog that strays onto their property.
 So, pet dog owners, especially those in rural or semi-rural areas, should never allow their dog to roam.

 Although Tasmania is considered to be provisionally free of hydatid disease, there are a number of simple recommendations that all dog owners should continue to observe:

-1. Do not feed dogs untreated raw offal (eg liver, heart, kidneys etc,) even if purchased from a butcher for human
+Do not feed dogs untreated, raw offal (e.g. liver, heart, kidneys etc,) even if purchased from a butcher for human consumption.

 Prevent dogs gaining access to dead stock animals, dead/burial pits or offal from a home kill.